robotology/gesture-recognition/README.md

 ## License

-Material included here is Copyright of _Istituto Italiano di Tecnologia_ and _EFAA Consortium_. gestureRecognition is released under the terms of the GPL v2.0 or later.
+Material included here is Copyright of _Istituto Italiano di Tecnologia_ and _EFAA Consortium_. gesture-recognition is released under the terms of the GPL v2.0 or later.
 See the file LICENSE for details.